About stress in life

 What once was fun, stimulating, and of interest, one might have now completely stopped doing.
 The body only gets weaker, stiffer and more painful.
 One becomes even more sad, lonely, and perhaps depressed.
 The mental and physical pain only increases, even though one wishes for the opposite.
 The condition has become like a downward spiral and one does not know how to break the deterioration.

-Post-traumatic Stress
+About Post-traumatic Stress

 We can also experience stress reactions long after a severe event has occurred.
 This is known as post-trauma stress reaction, even though there is no longer any identifiable threat.

 The body remembers different events we have experienced throughout life.
 Perhaps as an adult, you go about your daily life with a constant state of alarm in your body, filled with tension and anxiety for the worst to happen even though there is no identifiable threatening situation.
+Emotions can surprise us, appear unexpectedly, be over as quickly as they came, but they can also stay with us.
+We may find it hard to let them go, be tormented by a nagging feeling of discomfort over a longer period of time that we do not know how to handle.

 Perhaps a sudden dangerous situation in the present triggers a strong reaction in the body as if it were reliving the old trauma again.
-Or seemingly innocent stimuli around in everyday life arouse discomfort and reactions in you to such a degree that the space for living begins to shrink and that you no longer recognize yourself as a person.
+Or seemingly innocent stimuli around in everyday life arouse strong reactions in you to such a degree that the space for living begins to shrink and that you no longer recognize yourself as a person.